shivam-jaiswal-2002/emotion_detection_music_system/README.md

+Clone the repo
-Open terminal Type git clone https://github.com/shivam-jaiswal-2002/emotion_detection_music_system.git in terminal type npm install which will install all the required packages now there is already 2 emotions recorded angry and happy You can directly type streamlit run app.py file which will open the streamlit app and there you go if you want to add more emotions you can run data_collection.py file the record the emotion which you want (sad, fight, fear etc) then train on these and run you streamlit app again.
+In terminal type streamlit run app.py and there you go There is already few emotion trained on our model if you need to add more emotions you can run the data_collection.py file and then record the emotion you want then run data_training.py file .
+Once the model is trained you can again run "streamlit run app.py"